Comment on page

 - User name and password (with optional second factor provided by a Time-based One-Time Password (TOTP) generator app.
 Password strength rules are applied when passwords are created and password reset emails contain a link containing a time-limited token to reset the password.

 Successful and failed authentication attempts, including the username, date/time, action and IP address of the connection, are stored in application audit logs.

-Trelica runs on Microsoft Azure, which provides a secure, fault-tolerant environment.
-Our development environment is stored in the UK South Region and we deploy to East US 2 and Germany West Central (the latter being a hosting option for customers who require data to be held within the EU).
+Trelica runs on Microsoft Azure and OVH Cloud platforms, which provides a secure, fault-tolerant environment with hosting options in the US or Germany (the latter being particularly approriate for customers who require data to be held within the EU).
 Development and Pre-production environments are completely segregated.
 Azure and OVH data centers maintain multiple certifications including ISO 27001, and SOC2 reports.

 Customer data is never copied to, or used in development or test environments.